Condensin: Regulation by Short Linear Motifs (SLiMs)

+These SLiM-mediated interactions are further regulated by phosphorylation of the motif itself or its surrounding regions.

+Regulation by proteolysis

-It has been reported that the CAP-H2 subunit of condensin II is degraded in Drosophila through the action of the SCFSlimb ubiquitin ligase.
+It has been reported that the CAP-H2 subunit of condensin II is degraded in D. melanogaster through the action of the SCFSlimb ubiquitin ligase.

 Relevance to diseases

 It was demonstrated that MCPH1, one of the proteins responsible for human primary microcephaly, has the ability to negatively regulate condensin II.
 In mcph1 patient cells, condensin II (but not condensin I) is hyperactivated, leading to premature chromosome condensation in G2 phase (i.e., before entering mitosis).
 There is no evidence, however, that misregulation of condensin II is directly related to the etiology of mcph1 microcephaly.
 More recently, it has been reported that hypomorphic mutations in condensin I or II subunits cause microcephaly in humans.
 In mice, hypomorphic mutations in condensin II subunits cause specific defects in T cell development, leading to T cell lymphoma.
 It is interesting to note that cell types with specialized cell division modes, such as neural stem cells and T cells, are particularly susceptible to mutations in condensin subunits.